2 days left to apply

 Before applying please read the following supporting documents.
 It is particularly important that you read the guidance notes before completing your application.

-- Job Category: Education - Professional/Support
+- Job Category: Social Care-Children's

 - Contract type: Permanent